-This is an educational site containing reading lists and essays on great mysteries, mainly of the pre-1980 era.
-It concentrates on detective stories, defined as "mysterious situations, such as a murder, disappearance or theft, investigated and solved by detectives", and only occasionally discusses kinds of crime fiction without mystery.
+This is an educational site containing reading lists and essays on great mysteries, mainly of the pre-1990 era.
+It concentrates on detective stories, defined as "mysterious situations, such as a murder, disappearance or theft, investigated and solved by detectives".
+It only occasionally discusses kinds of crime fiction without mystery.
+Estimated size: 3,500 pages / 1,400,000 words.

 It is designed and written by Michael E. Grost, a mystery fan who lives near Detroit, Michigan, USA.